osaal/envlang/docs/STRUCTURE.md

 **While Envlang is in alpha development, this file can be used to track progress on the interpreter.**

+**Update 2 March 2025**: The internal structure of Envlang will be rewritten to accommodate better separation of concerns.
+This document is outdated for the time being.

 ## CLI operation and reading in an Envlang script

 Usage: